InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 This creates a separate branch and creates a Pull Request (PR) all in one fell swoop!

+Note: If you are a contributor (@nyeates or @gruetter can add you)...
+Then assure you select 'Create a new branch...' during Step 4.
+Name the branch like "pattern/project-management-time-pressures"

-You can also utilize git's native command line instead: [we have separate technical instructions here](/meta/technical-git-howto.md).
+Like the command-line better? *As an alternative, you can utilize git's native command line instead* [We have a separate set of technical instructions here](/meta/technical-git-howto.md).

 # Discussing Early Ideas in Issues